After Dark: Benefits and galas | Wilton Bulletin

 FTC Disco Dance Party FUN-raiser, May 3, 8-11 p.m., The Warehouse, 70 Sanford St., Fairfield.
 Ages 21 and up.
 All event proceeds benefit Fairfield Theatre Company’s programs.
 Tickets: $50-$100.
 Info: fairfieldtheatre.org/celebrates.

-Bruce Museum Gala, May 11, 5:30-11:30 p.m., Greenwich Country Club, 19 Doubling Rd., Greenwich.
+Bruce Museum Gala, May 11, 5:30-11:30 p.m., Greenwich Country Club, 19 Doubling Road, Greenwich.
 Event raises funds to support the Bruce’s ongoing art and science exhibitions and educational programs.
 Info: bamico@brucemuseum.org.

-Fairfield Museum Gala, June 8, 7-11 p.m., Fairfield Museum and History Center, 370 Beach Rd., Fairfield.
+Fairfield Museum Gala, June 8, 7-11 p.m., Fairfield Museum and History Center, 370 Beach Road, Fairfield.
 Epicurean dinner on the Museum Commons and preview for 2019 summer season of performances.
 Info: fairfieldhistory.org.

 Nautical Night, June 6, 6:30 p.m., Black Rock Yacht Club, 80 Grovers Ave., Bridgeport.
 Cocktails, music, food and speakers.
 Proceeds benefit Boys & Girls Village.
 Tickets $150.
 Info: bgvillage.org/fundraiser/.